copilot-extensions/function-calling-extension/README.md

 ## What Can It Do

-Test out thhe agent with the following commands!
+Test out the agent with the following commands!

-> Ensure the app is
-1. `List issues on repo foo/bar`
-2. `Create an issue on repo foo/bar with title "some titie" and body "some body"`

 | Description | Prompt |
 | --- |--- |